Shadyman/fluffos/docs/efun/db/db_connect.md

      X here means an integer representing the "type" parameter in db_connect().

-     Driver prvoides following pre-defines constant to lib for DB types.
+     Driver provides following pre-defines constant to lib for DB types.

     __USE_MYSQL__   is what -DPACKAGE_DB_MYSQL=<value> is, default to be 1
     __USE_SQLITE3__ is what -DPACKAGE_DB_SQLITE=<value> is, default to be not defined.